kdnelson/Responsive.Flutter/README.md

 ****** Notes ******

 + I would rather implement a few viewmodels with several reactive mixins widgets that listen to them.
 Don't these widgets act as partial widgets already?
-I don't think I need to use the partial widget paradym.
+I don't think I need
+  to use the partial widget paradym.

 + The stream switch is nice but for every top-level FloatingActionBtn hit or user device rotation, the page is reloaded and the stream switch is set to the first default choice.
   I would rather maintain both streams in a reactive mixin and show/hide streams as needed.

++ FloatingActionBtns have to be built on a Scaffold that often wraps a routed page.
+Pressing on a FloatingActionBtn should be used to route to a detail page related to the
+  previous page and not so much used to modify the data of the wrapped page.
+You could use it to mod data of that page but for each press, the widget tree is rebuilt.
+This is cuz the FloatingActionBtn is attached to the scaffold - the parent of that page.

 ****** Issues ******